aniketripathi/DataStructures/README.md

 # DataStructures
-Data Sructures are a way to store, access and manipulate data according to the requirements of the user.
-This repository contains implementation of data structures in C language.
+Data Structures are a way to store, access and manipulate data according to the requirements of the user.
+This repository contains implementation of data structures in C.

-###Data Strucutres added:
+###Data Structures added:

 1)  Stack